 Fieldwork: Student Assistants and Observers

-A unique aspect of the Early Childhood Center's program is the involvement of the College's students.
-Student assistants are participant observers in the classroom, immersing themselves into the life of the classroom.
-Their presence in the classroom makes possible a high ratio of adults to children, and an increased diversity in staffing.
-Sarah Lawrence graduate students working towards a master’s degree in the Art of Teaching, Child Development, or Dance Movement Therapy participate as assistant teachers, working directly with the center's master teachers.
+Sarah Lawrence graduate students working toward a master’s degree in the Art of Teaching, Child Development, or Dance Movement Therapy participate as assistant teachers, working directly with the ECC’s master teachers.
 Undergraduate students studying psychology serve as student assistants.
-The interdisciplinary breadth of interests among our student assistants enhances the Center's curriculum.